 Your Responsibility: Consent, Privacy, and Accuracy

-In our review, we found Colleges in BC and Alberta have provided guidance on using AI in physicians’ practices, as has CMPA.
-We also found guidance from the American Medical Association.
-A consistent theme across these groups: making use of AI for charting does not change physicians’ duties to secure patient consent, preserve patient privacy, and maintain accurate records of patient interactions.
+In our review, we found consistent guidance on using AI in physicians’ practices that centres on three key obligations.
+Using AI for charting does not change physicians’ duties to secure patient consent, preserve patient privacy, and maintain accurate records of patient interactions.

 Privacy

-Your obligations to ensuring the privacy of patient’s personal health information is no different with AI than in any other area, but AI tools can add another layer of complexity to this duty.
+Your obligations to ensuring the privacy of patient’s personal health information is no different with AI than in any other area.
+AI tools can add another layer of complexity to this duty.

 AI tools often rely on a central or cloud-based tool to process and analyze the information it collects locally on your computer.
 This means patient information, and perhaps even a recording of the patient, might be transmitted to a vendor’s server, which could be located in another country.
 Sometimes, this information is retained to help the AI system learn and improve.
 Even without their name or personal health information number being transmitted, a patient could be identifiable based on the clinical uniqueness of their case.